Software Developer in Nairobi

 Building an AI-Powered Work Order Processing System: Lessons from Backend to Browser Extension

-I recently shipped a production system that extracts appointment data from unstructured documents using AI and delivers results through a Chrome extension.
-Real users, real edge cases.
+I recently built a system that extracts appointment and work order information from uploaded documents and makes the results available through a Chrome extension.